The records are fuzzy, the tank location is only roughly known, and the owner wants a practical baseline instead of guessing.

 - Give cautious guidance without hard promises

-- Lead planning-stage visitors into the same request form
+- Lead planning-stage homeowners into the same request form

 Good homeowner habits